An example of a non-Fourier-Mukai functor between derived categories of coherent sheaves: Some properties of divisors

 where $J_\bullet$ is a complex concentrated in degrees $\le -1$ of the form

 Now one computes locally that $H^{-1}(J^\bullet)=I/I^2$ and since $J^\bullet$ is acyclic in other degrees by \eqref{ref-9.2-128} we obtain a quasi-isomorphism

 which sends local sections $f\otimes g\otimes h$ of $J_1$ to $f\bar{g}h$.
 Hence \eqref{ref-9.8-135}\eqref{ref-9.9-136} define a distinguished triangle \emph{isomorphic} to \eqref{ref-9.7-134}.
 It takes some more straightforward verifications to show that the two distinguished triangles are actually the same, which we leave to the reader.
 If one does not want to do this then one may take \eqref{ref-9.8-135}\eqref{ref-9.9-136} as defining $\xi_{X/Y}$.
-It then differs from the prior definition by at most a global unit.
+It then differs from the prior definition by at most a global unit (as $I/I^2$ is a line bundle on $X$, this is the ambiguity in the choise of \eqref{ref-9.9-136}).
 Since we will be only interested in when $\xi_{X/Y}\neq 0$, this makes no difference.

 Now we tensor \eqref{ref-9.8-135} on the left by $\Oscr_X\otimes_{\Oscr_X\otimes\Oscr_X}-$.
 Since all complexes in \eqref{ref-9.8-135} are flat over $\Oscr_X\otimes\Oscr_X$ this is in fact the derived tensor product.
 Furthermore one has obvious identifications of complexes of $\Oscr_X$-modules